 Official Log Home Planning Guide

 If you want to receive more information to help you choose a log home floor plan, Yellowstone Log Home offers a Log Home Planning Guide you may purchase for $10.
 The book includes all our available floor plans and log styles you may choose from at our log company.
 Professional photographs and descriptions of each of the floor plans are provided.
-You may also call to schedule an appointment with one of our log home salesmen to discuss the different log home floor plans available.
+Call us at (208) 745-8108 to schedule an appointment with one of our log home salesmen to discuss the different log home floor plans available.